Sourdough, from real life to 3D

 Thanks to procedural texturing, there’s an easier way to do this.
 Because of the textures’ dynamic capabilities, your brick texture can become any kind of brick you want it to be with just the click of the button.

 Procedural textures get made with Substance Designer.
 It’s the industry standard.
 With this powerful software in hand, you can make any kind of texture you want, ranging from simple materials like bricks, wood or tiles to complex surfaces like coastal beaches, baroque ceilings or abstract sci-fi corridors.
-Once these textures are made, we can use the free and easy to use program Substance Player to play round with them.
+Once these textures are made, we can use the free and easy to use program Substance Player to play around with them.

 It’s no surprise that Substance Designer is challenging to use.
 There’s a lot of mathematical ciphering going on.
 Just look at the substance file of our sourdough.
 Every little dot you see is a node that contains information that affects the sourdough.
 If you count the number of nodes that one digital sourdough has, you know you have your work cut out.